Sarimila-R2410/SocialMedia_App/README.md

 ## Features

-- **User Authentication: Users can sign up, log in, and manage their profiles.
+- User Authentication: Users can sign up, log in, and manage their profiles.

-- **Post Creation: Users can create, edit, and delete posts.
+- Post Creation: Users can create, edit, and delete posts.

-- **Interactions: Users can like, comment on posts, and follow other users.
+- Interactions: Users can like, comment on posts, and follow other users.

-- **.

 ## Technologies Used